 Donations or reparations that are instead treated as one of many forms of influence (use of contact networks, prestige, civil disobedience, one's skills, etc.) that logically are first obligated towards creating and maintaining the system that physically creates and maintains just power relations, which can be measured.
 Prioritizing our various forms of influence-above taxes or recognizing any entitlements to own wealth-makes us part of a system where we constitute or treat others as we would like to be treated-one which mimics the sort of entitlement change that has significantly reduced famines.
 Doing so includes the key values/variables in the premise of who we should be.
-One is either moving in the direction of being part of such a system that does not include others as empowered equals, whatever they say, are harming equity.
+One is either moving in the direction of being part of such a system or a threat to it-there is no middle ground.
+Those who choose to use their influence to back a system that does not include others as empowered equals, whatever they say, are harming equity.

-It seems care groups are doing from below what written constitutions could not do from above actually empower people with self-determination in a measurable way.
+It seems care groups are doing from below what written constitutions could not do from above-actually empower people with self-determination in a measurable way.
 The situation of women lacking basic needs in their lives causes physiological torture and force them to get early married, teenage pregnancy and gave birth too many children in the act of looking for the basic needs.
 Women cannot stay with basic needs; they are vulnerable if a younger woman lacks basic needs might end up doing negative things.